 For licensed treatments (e.g. corticosteroids, oseltamivir) all aspects of treatment supply, storage, and management will be in accordance with standard local policy and practice for prescription medications.
 Treatments issued to randomised participants will be by prescription.
-Such study treatments will not be labelled other than as required for routine clinical use.
+Such study treatments may be labelled either as required for routine clinical use, or according to the requirements for an unlicensed treatment (if this facilitates IMP supply).
 They will be stored alongside other routine medications with no additional monitoring.
 No accountability records will be kept beyond those used for routine prescriptions.